Esther Eng: Style

 Eng's films were mostly standard romantic dramas, generally with women at the center.
-Most of her film productions are lost films except for two: Golden Gate Girls and Murder in New York Chinatown.
+Most of her film productions are lost films except for two: Golden Gate Girl and Murder in New York Chinatown.

 Personal life

 Eng was openly lesbian.
 Her sexual orientation did not affect her career negatively, partly because homosexuality was an accepted part of the Cantonese opera, which she was associated with.
 Around the time that Heartache was released, Esther Eng changed her family name from Ng to the more easily pronounceable Eng.

 Esther Eng, aged 55, died from cancer on January 25, 1970, at Lenox Hill Hospital in New York City.
 She resided at 50 Bayard Street at the time of her death.

 Legacy

 On April 1, 2013, a documentary about the life and career of Esther Eng titled Golden Gate Silver Light premiered at the Hong Kong International Film Festival.
 The film was directed by Louisa Wei and was inspired by the 2006 discovery of Eng's photo albums dated between the years 1928 and 1948.
 During the production of the film, Wei found more albums but no audio or film records of Eng.